 - Seamless communication: Your transplant team will work closely with the chemotherapy and radiation teams.
 We provide continuous, integrated care and communicate regularly regarding your treatment.

-- Expert team: Our radiation and chemotherapy team has years of experience working with bone marrow and stem cell transplantation patients.
+- Expert team: Our radiation and chemotherapy team has years of experience working with these patients.
 We will help you manage any side effects and discomfort you may experience.

 Infusion and Transplantation

-Once we have finished the harvesting, we can begin the transplant procedure.
-The actual transplantation procedure for bone marrow or blood stem cell infusion is relatively quick and simple.
+Once we have finished the harvesting, we can begin the procedure.
+The actual stem cell transplant procedure is relatively quick and simple.
 You may be receiving your own bone marrow/stem cells or bone marrow/stem cells from a donor.
 In either case, the transplant resembles a blood transfusion.
 There are generally few side effects.

 Here is a general idea of what you can expect: